Kpeng511/MIPS/content/abouts/index.md

 ---

-Service
+Services
 =============

 Powered by Pwfilter&copy;, \
 we provide accurate recommendations of pre-workout supplements that matches your specific needs.\
 \
-Business inquiries via business@mips.org.
+Business inquiries via inquiry@mips.org.

 ---